schance995/webpipeliner/progress/week9.md

 - updated about page

 # The finishing touches
-- Hide the logout page
+- Hide the logout page ☑
-- Make the about page the landing page, and add a button to access the form.
+- Make the about page the landing page, and add a button to access the form. ☑ (used a link instead)
-- Add doc strings
 - Report special .tab files found in dir
 - Clean up and modularize some more code
+- Add doc strings